IshanPandey703/vsbuddies-website/README.md

 1. Create a Firebase account, and setup a firestore database and enable github outh(remember to add localhost to authorised domains)
 2. Create a .env file with the keys from .env.example file and the values from firebase panel(names should be self-explanatory)
 3. Replace the url in src/Components/Details/Details.js and src/Components/Friends/Friends.js from https://vsbuddies.netlify.app to your url
+4. Replace other occurences of the url in the same way
-4. In the firestore database create a collection with the name Users
+5. In the firestore database create a collection with the name Users
-5. Navigate to the folder of the project and run the commands
+6. Navigate to the folder of the project and run the commands
  ```bash
 npm i
 npm start